cmisid/Karadoc/README.md

 ## Preprocessing

 We built a preprocessing tool for extracting raw data from the various media files that were provided.
 The tool outputs CSV files into a *features* folder which can be accessed for statistical analysis.
+The CSV files that we can extract are the following:

+- **metadata**
+    - `features.csv`: filename, duration, explicit, licence, size, title, uploader_id, uploader_login
+    - `tf_description.csv`: term frequencies for the video description

 ## Notebooks